-Mountains and forests of Taita are less known.
+Mountains and forests that cover tops of the mountains in Taita are less known.

 During 1955-2004 50 % of indigenous forests of Taita Hills were replaced by exotic trees (260 ha).
 These exotic trees, eucalyptus, cypress, and pine grow fast and produce much needed timber.